Back to Blog

 Most real infrastructure is a mix.
 Some teams run both approaches for different parts of their stack.

-The open source angle
+The data-control angle

 When to use which